Clementi, Singapore: Recreation

-Clementi has a swimming complex and a sports hall for badminton or table tennis located near the MRT station.
-The Clementi Stadium, with a capacity of 4,000, is located near West Coast Road and can be seen from the Ayer Rajah Expressway.
+Clementi has a swimming complex and a sports hall for various net or ball sports located near the MRT station.
+The Clementi Stadium, with a capacity of 4,000 spectators, is located near West Coast Road and can be seen from the Ayer Rajah Expressway.
 West Coast Park and Clementi Woods Park are situated further away from the central area but are still accessible by bus.

 The former West Coast Recreation Centre, which was located next to the Clementi Stadium, ceased operations in December 2019, and was demolished in 2020.
-During its time, it was home to iconic attractions such as the West Coast Billiard Saloon (relocated to WestWay), Aloha Cybercafe (permanently ceased operations), West Bowl, and Jack's Place (relocated to 321 Clementi).

 Education

 Clementi is serviced by several educational facilities, some of which have a long history.
 Primary schools in the area include Clementi Primary School, Nan Hua Primary School, Pei Tong Primary School and Qifa Primary School.
-Secondary schools include Clementi Town Secondary School, Nan Hua High School, New Town Secondary School, Tanglin Secondary School and Kent Ridge Secondary School.
+Secondary schools include Clementi Town Secondary School, Nan Hua High School, New Town Secondary School and Kent Ridge Secondary School.
 The NUS High School of Mathematics and Science, an independent school specialising in Mathematics and Science, is located at Clementi Avenue 1.
 The School of Science and Technology, Singapore, which specialises in Science, Technology and Applied Learning, is located at the junction of Clementi Road and Commonwealth Avenue West near Dover MRT station and Clementi MRT station as well.

 Tertiary educational institutions bordering or situated along Clementi Road include Ngee Ann Polytechnic, SIM Headquarters, Singapore University of Social Sciences and the National University of Singapore (NUS).
 There is a direct bus service from the Clementi bus interchange that loops around the NUS campus.
 Singapore Polytechnic is located along Commonwealth Avenue West next to Dover MRT Station.

 The Japanese School, Singapore or Singapore Nihonjin gakkō operates one of its two primary schools at Clementi Road, directly opposite NUS.
 A private Japanese Kindergarten is just next to the Japanese Secondary School.
 Waseda Shibuya Senior High School Singapore campus is also located at West Coast Road.